Soothing Boost Oil$8.99 (1)

 Even with the most attentive diaper-changing schedule, diaper rash can happen - and despite the name, the rash isn't actually caused by the diaper.
 Irritant diaper dermatitis (the medical term for diaper rash) is caused by babies' skin being in contact with urine and stool.
 The acidity, frequency and consistency of the stool, as well as the pH of the urine, all play a role in the development of red, often painful areas on the skin.

-- If your baby is prone to diaper rash, use hypo-allergenic/unscented baby wipes
+- If your baby is prone to diaper rash, use hypo-allergenic/fragrance-free baby wipes

 - Let your baby "air dry" before putting a diaper back on